garcios/portfolio-insights/README.md

 **Portfolio Insights** is a modern, microservices-based application for tracking stock portfolios.
 It leverages a clean architecture approach with Go microservices, a GraphQL API Gateway, and a React frontend.

+## Disclaimer

+> **Warning**: This software is currently in Alpha.
+It may contain bugs and is not ready for production use.
+Use at your own risk.

 ## 🏗️ Architecture Overview

 The system follows a microservices architecture pattern, utilizing **gRPC** for synchronous inter-service communication and **NATS** for asynchronous, event-driven workflows.